openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/VPU/_type_interfaces.md

 ```c++
 SmallVector<Shape> getPerClusterComputeShapeOffsets();
 ```
-Retrive the array of compute shape offsets with regards to the full buffer
+@brief Retrieve the array of compute shape offsets with regards to the full buffer
+@warning An important thing to consider with regards to compute offsets,
+         is that modes like SEGMENTED and OVERLAPPED take precedence over DUPLICATED and MULTICASTED.

 NOTE: This method *must* be implemented by the user.

 #### `getLargestCompactShape`